-The key to this last clutch is that you are crossing a morph to a normal, and it is not true that the offspring are het for what the morphed parent is.
+Notice with this last clutch that you are crossing a morph to a normal, and it is not true that the offspring are het for what the morphed parent is.
 Notice that half are only het for ultra, the other half are only het for amel.
+The difficulty many hobbyists have with this concept is not because the rules have changed, but that the slang usage of "het" (to mean "carrying a hidden gene) was inaccurate, and is now insufficient.